 The following year, vintner and philanthropist Robert Mondavi and his wife Margrit Biever Mondavi earmarked matching funds of two million dollars for the restoration.
 Under the Board leadership of Bill Kieschnick, the organization raised the matching $2 million in less than one year, prompting Mondavi to kick in another $200,000 for good measure.

-By 2000 enough funds had been raised to warrant the start of major reconstruction.
 That’s when Michael Savage got involved.
 Savage was hired as Executive Director.
 His task: To take the reins and steer the Opera House into Version 2.0.

 “This was no easy task,” says Savage, who served as the organization’s leader from 2000 to 2004.
 “If you consider that the original theater was designed to seat 1,300 people—nearly one quarter of the population of Napa—you get a sense of what a big deal to the community the Opera House always has been.”